Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 It'll be different.

-and he was convicted in inverted commas
+and he was convicted, in inverted commas,

-of having to marry one of the cherry sisters.
+plus an additional penalty of having to marry one of the cherry sisters.

-There's no worse penalty.
+there's no worse penalty

-So he's in on this as well.
+So he's in on this as well, he's coming to be part of the trial?

 Yeah, he came to be part of it.

-He's not like, he's not in on the show
+He's not like, he's not in on the show or he's not really, I don't know,

-but he agreed to, he's like,
+but he agreed to, he's like, if you're going to sue me,

 And so that's what they did.

-He did not marry any of us.
+He did not marry any of them.

-Didn't I already have a pact where they wouldn't get married?
+He didn't they already have a pact where they wouldn't get married?

-Which I mean, like, that's weird.
+Which, I mean, like, that's weird.

 Dave, it's the 1800s.